Coach New York: Leadership

 Lewis Frankfort has been involved with Coach for more than 30 years.
 He was named chairman and CEO in 1995, and in 2014 became executive chairman.
-During 2000, he oversaw Coach's transition to a publicly-traded company listed on the NYSE and in 2011, became the first American issuer to list on the Stock Exchange of Hong Kong.
+During 2000, he oversaw Coach's transition to a publicly traded company listed on the NYSE and in 2011, became the first American issuer to list on the Stock Exchange of Hong Kong.

 Victor Luis was named chief executive officer of Coach, Inc. in January 2014.
 Before his appointment and beginning in February 2013, he held the role of president and chief commercial officer of Coach, Inc., also serving on Coach's board of directors.

-Luis has been a member of Coach's senior leadership team since joining the company in 2006, holding several international management roles and leading Coach's expansion in Asia.
-Most recently, he served as president of the International Group and was responsible for Coach's operations outside of North America.
-Prior, he was president of Coach Retail International, where he oversaw the company's directly operated businesses in China (Hong Kong, Macau, and Mainland), Japan, Singapore, and Taiwan, and president and CEO of Coach China and Coach Japan.
-Luis originally joined Coach as president and CEO of Coach Japan, Inc.

-Before joining Coach, from 2002 to 2006, Luis was president and chief executive officer for Baccarat, Inc., leading North American operation of the French luxury brand.
-Earlier in his career, Luis held marketing and sales positions within the Moët-Hennessy Louis Vuitton (LVMH) Group.

 Stuart Vevers joined Coach in the fall of 2013 as executive creative director.
 Vevers joined Coach from Loewe, where he held the role of creative director since 2008.
 Before Loewe, he served as creative director of Mulberry from 2005 to 2008.
 He began his career at Calvin Klein and has contributed to creative roles with Bottega Veneta, Givenchy, and Louis Vuitton.
 In 2006, Vevers won the British Fashion Council's Accessory Designer of the Year award.

 Jide J. Zeitlin, Chairman of the Board, was appointed Chief Executive Officer (CEO) of Tapestry in September 2019.
 Prior to his resignation in 2020, Zeitlin was responsible for the execution of the company's strategic agenda and financial performance.
-Mr. Zeitlin was elected to Tapestry's Board of Directors in June 2006 and had served as the board chairman since November 2014.

 In July 2020, Todd Kahn was appointed CEO and Brand President.